 Disposing of hazardous waste is expensive and requires adherence to strict protocols.
 But what if you could save money by emptying and recycling aerosol cans?
 The EPA encourages safe aerosol can waste disposal through the Resource Conservation and Recovery Act (RCRA).
 According to the Act, punctured and emptied aerosol cans no longer count as hazardous waste.

-How to Dispose of Aerosol Cans Using Aerosolv®
+How to Dispose of Spray Paint and Other Aerosol Cans Using Aerosolv®

 Stay compliant and safe with an Aerosolv® aerosol recycling system.
 Installation is easy on a standard 55-gallon drum.
 Thread the Aerosolv unit into the 2-inch bung and the filter directly to the ¾-inch bung.
 Screw the puncturing device into the bung opening.
 Be sure to use anti-static wires to ground the unit so static electricity doesn’t build up.